mehulraj19/Image-Processing-Project/README.md

       datasets.
 Here, we first need to give estimator, RandomForest, in our case, then, the selection is done either by taking coef_ into consideration or feature_importances_.
       Here, we have the flexibility to determine the number of features to prune after each step as well as number of features at the end of the process (If not given,               selection will reduce to half the size).
   </li>
-  <br/> SelectionFromModel takes these weights, compare the thresholds we set and then
   <li>
     <h3>sklearn.feature_selection.RFECV</h3>
     Here, we rank features based on recursive feature elimination and cross-validated selection of the best number of features.
 Here, we have cv as an extra feature in RFE,        where it takes 5 as default and we can give n-Strategicfolds.<br/>